ysraell/random-forest-mc/README.md

 ### TODO v1.0:

-- Validate the inherent treatment for new categorical values.
 - Add parallel processing using or TQDM or csv2es style.
 - Mssing data issue:
     - Prediction with missing values: `useTree` must be functional and branching when missing value, combining classes at leaves with their probabilities.